1. Understand Keragon’s Core Concepts

 A workflow run is a single execution of a workflow.

-Every time the trigger event happens, the workflow runs once.
+Every time the trigger event happens, the workflow runs once, regardless of how many steps it contains.

 Was this article helpful?